 Fusion proces: Because of a phenomenon known as quantum tunneling, the hydrogen atoms smash into each other and fuse into helium.

-Max Planck researchers finally succeeded in building this breakthrough reactor.
+Max Planck researchers in Germany finally succeeded in building this breakthrough reactor.
 And for the first time, the scientists have successfully created hydrogen plasma, the key component to nuclear fusion, and held it in a contained environment.
 Read More

 in 2014, companies in the electric transportation sector accounted for 820 million euro.